abertschi/postcards/README.md

 ## Release notes
 ### v1.0, 2020-01-28 (unreleased)
 - `plugin_random`: needs python 3.6 to work, newer versions are currently not supported
-- `plugin_pexel`: use offical API, keywoard is no longer supported
+- `plugin_pexel`: use official pexel API, keyword is no longer supported
 - `plugin_yaml`: introduction of new plugin
   - `postcards-yaml` reads a YAML file with text/picture entries.
 This allows for scripted bulk sending.
   - see `postcards-yaml -h` or documentation above for more information